sequenceiq/blog-test/source/_posts/2014-12-22-cloudbreak-on-hdp-2-dot-2.markdown

 ## Happy Holidays

-We're taking a short break regarding writing new blog posts until next year.
+We're taking a short break of writing new blog posts until next year.
 You can still reach us on the usual social sites, but you can expect small delays for answering questions. `Happy Holidays everyone.`

 [LinkedIn](https://www.linkedin.com/company/sequenceiq/) [Twitter](https://twitter.com/sequenceiq) [Facebook](https://www.facebook)